We study the molecular basis of neurodegeneration and the role of glial cells in neurological diseases.

 We study the endocannabinoid system as regulator of glial cell function with regard to the biology and pathology of the myelin sheath.
 A main objective of my research activity is to understand the role of cannabinoid CB1 receptors located in astrocytes and oligodendrocyte populations during white matter damage/repair and decipher their utility as possible therapeutic targets in multiple sclerosis.

-We study the interplay between the extracellular matrix, the dynamic scaffold and signalling hub surrounding every cell, and microglia, the never-resting immune patrol of the brain.
-We explore these interactions in models of aging and brain pathology, coupled to fluorescence microscopy techniques and in vivo, ex vivo or 3D-in vitro paradigms, where we can modify the matrix and/or neuroinflammation experimentally.
+We study the interaction between the extracellular matrix, the dynamic scaffold and signalling hub surrounding every cell, and microglia, the never-resting immune patrol of the brain.
+We explore this interplay in models of aging and brain pathology, coupled to fluorescence microscopy techniques and in vivo, ex vivo or 3D-in vitro paradigms, where we can modify the matrix and/or neuroinflammation experimentally.

 Our research is focused on the role on neurotransmitter receptors in glial cells.
 We found that neurotransmitters can be deleterious to oligodendrocyte viability or promote maturation and myelination Given the potential to modulate oligodendrocyte plasticity through the neurotransmitter GABA, we study the molecular mechanisms associated to GABAB receptor activation in the oligodendroglial lineage and the impact of GABAB receptor modulation in models of demyelination.